 Inspection Requirements.

-Review training records to verify compliance with 10 CFR 19.12, Instructions to Workers.
+Review training records to verify compliance with 10 CFR 19.12, “Instructions to Workers.”
 Verify that employees receive the training at the frequency specified in the license application, if applicable.

-Review training in the of radiation protection and evaluate if training is in compliance with license requirements.
+Review training in the areas of radiation protection and radioactive waste, and evaluate if training is in compliance with license requirements.

 Inspection Guidance.

-Verify through staff interviews and/or review of records that likely to receive in a year an occupational dose in excess of 100 millirem (mrem were instructed in 10 CFR 19.12 requirements, including:
+Verify through staff interviews and/or a review of records that employees likely to receive in a year an occupational dose in excess of 100 millirem (mrem) were instructed in 10 CFR 19.12 requirements, including:

 Kept informed of the storage, transfer, or use of radiation and/or radioactive material.